 STEPS TO REPLACE THE FURNACE FILTER

 - LOCATE YOUR FURNACE– Seriously not all furnaces are located in the basement.
 We have an octopus of a furnace which includes three furnace filters in the upstairs bedrooms.
-This is in my youngest son’s bedroom ceiling.
+This is in my son’s bedroom ceiling.

 2. OPEN THE “TRAY” OR “LID” that houses your filter.
 Hopefully, you have an existing filter in place.
 Take note of the directional arrow of the old filter.

 Remove the filter and take note of the size (dimensions).